thedoggybrad/WindowsPEBasic/README.md

 <br>
 WindowsPEBasic
 <br>
--Based on Windows 11 22H2 PE.
+-Based on Windows 11 22H2 PE and only supports 64 bit processors.
 <br>
 -Uses CMD as its user interface (But can access files some GUI apps)
 <br>